guyettesoftware/Multiverse-Control-System/README.md

 # Multiverse-Control-System
-Version control with no destructive commands
+Version control with no destructive commands, and roles built in.

 # Commands
 ## CB: